|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 The first thing noted, is the production value of the book.
 It is certainly worth its weight - as it is a full size book, with hundreds of B&W wartime photos, line drawings, schematics and lavish color photographs taken underwater.
 Also, the author presents these photos in very large format 5 x 7 or larger.
 This is a treat for readers, who appreciate the crisp details of each image.
 The text is well laid out, and easy tread in two column format.

-The cover of the book is a full sized image of deck of the San Francisco Maru, and the Japanese Type 95 Ha Go tank stowed on the deck.
+The cover of the book is a full sized image of deck of the San Francisco Maru, and the Type 95 Ha Go Light Tanks stowed on the deck.
 Aficionados of the Pacific Wreck Database website will appreciate that the diver behind the tank is contributor Peter Ording.
 This tank is the same pictured on National Geographic Magazine May 1976, that for many world wide sparked widespread interest in Truk Lagoon (myself included).
 In my opinion, Bailey's cover photo a far better photograph of this eerie scene.

 Allied Air Campaign Against Truk